Edit signatures to add or modify rules

-- To set CSRF Referer Header checking, in the CSRF Referer Header checking radio button array, select either the If Present or Always radio button.
+- To set CSRF Referrer Header checking, in the CSRF Referrer Header checking radio button array, select either the If Present or Always radio button.

 - To manually modify the Rule ID assigned to this local signature rule, modify the number in the Rule ID text box.
 The ID must be a positive integer between 1000000 and 1999999 that has not already been assigned to a local signature rule.